FM

 Introduction

-I grew up going to gigs in Manchester.
-Music here isn't background, it's infrastructure, community, something that gets passed down.
-When James approached me to build the identity for FM Audio and Sound Production, it felt less like a brief and more like an opportunity to put something back into a city that had given me a lot.
+Growing up going to gigs in Manchester changes how you understand music.
+Here it isn't background — it's infrastructure, community, something that gets passed down through venues and record shops and the particular energy of a city that has always taken sound seriously.
+When James approached this studio to build the identity for FM Audio and Sound Production, it felt less like a brief and more like an opportunity to put something back into a place that had given a great deal.
+Music branding in a city with this history carries weight.
+It asks you to know what you're referencing and why.

-I grew up going to gigs in Manchester.
-Music here isn't background, it's infrastructure, community, something that gets passed down.
-When James approached me to build the identity for FM Audio and Sound Production, it felt less like a brief and more like an opportunity to put something back into a city that had given me a lot.
+Growing up going to gigs in Manchester changes how you understand music.
+Here it isn't background — it's infrastructure, community, something that gets passed down through venues and record shops and the particular energy of a city that has always taken sound seriously.
+When James approached this studio to build the identity for FM Audio and Sound Production, it felt less like a brief and more like an opportunity to put something back into a place that had given a great deal.
+Music branding in a city with this history carries weight.
+It asks you to know what you're referencing and why.

 Services